iamhectorsosa/meeseeks/README.md

 res.status(200).json({ challenge: `${challenge}` });
 ```

-Once your URL es verified, go ahead and select an event that you wish to register to.
+Once your URL is verified, go ahead and select an event that you wish to register to.
 I'm gonna go with `app_mention`.
 Also verify that your bot has the required scopes for the event you registered.
 In this case `app_mentions:read` is required.
 Here's the basic event structure payload you can expect:

 ```json
 {